Arc-Cloud/Team04-RISCV-Proj/README.md

 To implement the control unit, I used the `case` functionality to differentiate the `opcode`, `funct3`, `funct7` and in each instances send different control signals to the rest of the processsor accordingly.

-The control unit in our implementation output the following control signals for the different purposes:
+the output control signal is distinct  for different `opcode`, `funct3`,  `funct7`.
+The control unit in our implementation output the following control signals accordingly to the other modules such that correct operation is performed:

 | Control Signal | Function |
 | -------- | :--------: |